» Contributor FAQ

 Avoid misleading keywords and if in doubt, use a spellchecker or look up important words in a dictionary to ensure you get them right.
 See our quick guide to keywords.

 If your photo includes recognizable persons, we require you to include a signed Model Release form

-with your photo.
+with your photo, even if the model's face is not visible.
 This is to confirm that the person(s) in the photo agree(s) to it being used commercially and published.
 There is an option to attach a model release during the upload process.
 If you do not upload a model release with the related images, your submission will be rejected.

 If your photo includes the property of others such as houses or private buildings (interiors or exteriors) then, we generally require you to include a signed Property Release form with your photo.
 This is to confirm that the owner(s) of such property agree(s) to it being used commercially and published.
 Property Releases are registered and attached to images during the upload process. [back to top]I just uploaded some images but I can't find them on the site.

 Uploaded images are not automatically added to the collection.
 They must first go through our evaluation process.
-Depending on the volume of images being submitted to Crestock globally, the review process can take from several days to several weeks.
+Due to a backlog in our review queue this can take several months at present.
 How do I know if an image has been approved or rejected?

 Please note that images which are uploaded but not submitted within 60 days will be automatically deleted.

 Once your images have been reviewed, you will receive an automatic "Evaluation Complete" message via email.
 (Please ensure that you have a valid email address in your account if you will be uploading images.)
 Accepted images will be added to your portfolio; rejected images will be listed under 'Upload Images' on the 'Rejected' tab.
 Images still awaiting evaluation can be found under the 'Pending' tab on the same page.
 How long does it normally take from the time I submit pictures until they are available to buy?